Congregation Beth Israel (Berkeley, California): New building

 In 1999 the congregation began a campaign to construct new building; the old building had only one room, a very low ceiling, no air conditioning, and was "seismically unsafe".
 The plan was to build a replica of the Przedbórz Synagogue in Poland, considered to be among the most beautiful of the Polish–Lithuanian wooden synagogues, and burned down by the Nazis in 1942.
 Costs had initially been budgeted at $8 million, but fundraising was slowed by collapse of the dot-com bubble and the economic effects of the September 11 attacks.
 The project was scaled back to $3.5 million in 2002, and then abandoned in March 2003, after only $2 million was raised.

 Earlier that year, in January, the congregation acquired its first new Torah scroll in its 75-year history, at a cost of $40,000.
 The synagogue already had three Torah scrolls, but they had been acquired used in the 1950s.
 Though repaired over time, "due to wear and tear" they were becoming unusable.

 The following year construction began on a new building that looked similar to the previous one.
 During its construction, which was on the existing lot, services were held in various temporary locations.
 Completed in 2005, the design included a replica of the Przedbórz synagogue's "intricately carved" wooden charity box, and wooden floors and ceilings.
 While the façade was cement, the roof, almost 30 ft high, was constructed of western red cedar.
 The sanctuary had seating for 176 people, and the back wall separating the sanctuary from the social hall could be raised by a pulley system, creating one large combined room.
 At the time, the congregation had 165 member families.

 Recent events

 Silverman returned to Israel in 2006, and was replaced by Yonatan Cohen.
 Cohen, a native of Israel who grew up outside Tel Aviv, had moved with his family to Montreal when he was 10.
 Though his parents were not observant, Cohen became more-so, aligning first with the Conservative movement, and then studying at the Orthodox Yeshivat Chovevei Torah in New York City, headed by Rabbi Avi Weiss.

 Rabbi Max Davis, a 2008 graduate of Yeshivat Chovevei Torah, joined the congregation that year as rabbinic educator.
 He earned his master's degree in Jewish education from Yeshiva University in 2009, and in August 2010 he moved to Congregation B'nai Torah of Springfield, Massachusetts.

 As of 2019, the rabbi was Yonatan Cohen.
+Rabbanit Dr. Meira Wolkenfeld serves as the Director of Education and Community Engagement.